Column-Randomized Linear Programs: Performance Guarantees and Applications: Literature Review

 Since the works of \cite{calafiore2005uncertain} and \cite{de2004constraint}, there has been some work that has quantified the dependence of the objective value on the number of sampled constraints.
 In particular, the paper of \cite{esfahani2014performance} considers a convex program where the decision variable $\xb$ satisfies a family of convex constraints, which are later sampled, and is also constrained to lie in an ambient set $\mathbb{X}$.
 The paper develops a probabilistic bound on the difference in objective value between the complete problem and its sampled counterpart in terms of a uniform level-set bound (ULB), which is a quantile function of the worst-case probability over all feasible solutions in set $\mathbb{X}$.
 Our work differs significantly from \cite{esfahani2014performance} in two aspects.
 First, in terms of the problem setting, \cite{esfahani2014performance} assumes that even before any constraints are sampled, the decision variable is already constrained in the convex compact (and thus bounded) set $\mathbb{X}$, and the associated performance guarantees also rely on properties of $\mathbb{X}$.
 In our setting, this corresponds to the dual solutions of problem~\eqref{problem:LP_standard} being bounded, which need not be the case in general.
-Moreover, we do not assume that the linear program is initialized with a specific set of variables (or equivalently, a set of constraints in the dual) before we sample columns.
 Consequently, the result of \cite{esfahani2014performance} is not directly applicable to the research question discussed in this paper.
 Second, as noted earlier, the performance bound in \cite{esfahani2014performance} relies on the ULB function of the sampling distribution.
 While sufficient conditions for the existence of a ULB are provided in the paper, in general a ULB cannot be represented explicitly and thus the resulting performance guarantee is less interpretable.
 In contrast, our theoretical results do not require a ULB or other related functions, and have a more interpretable dependence on the sampling distribution (via the distributional counterpart; see problem~\eqref{problem:LP_restricted} in Theorem~\ref{thm:main_largest_abs_of_all_dual_BFS}).
 In addition, we also believe our results are more straightforward technically: one only needs McDiarmid's inequality and standard linear programming results to prove them.
 As we will show in Section~\ref{sec:special_structures}, our theoretical results and proof technique can be applied to many common types of LPs to derive application-specific guarantees.